lovejany210/NGS2-Spawn-Mod/README.md

-# NGS2-Spawn-Mod-HP-Reduction-Alpha (Currently Chapter 1 support) (HP Reduction will work for any chapter)
-# Only tested with story mode but apparently it works for Chapter Challenge as well
-# I will add support for more levels and keep updating the trainer as I find time

-CURRENT SCRIPT WILL ONLY WORK FOR CHAPTER 1 ON MASTER NINJA.
+# NGS2-Spawn-Mod-HP-Reduction-Alpha-Story-Chapter-Challenge
+# UPDATE 2021-09-09 - Chapter 2 Support Added
+# Hotkey removed

+THIS MOD WAS ONLY CREATED WITH MASTER NINJA MODE IN MIND, LOWER DIFFICULTIES ARE SUPPORTED FOR ENEMY COUNT INCREASE BUT ENEMY ENCOUNTER TYPES WILL NOT BE MODIFIED.

 IF THE DEFAULT SPAWN AND ENCOUNTER SETUP IS TOO TOUGH, READ THE BELOW ON HOW TO MODIFY SPAWN NUMBERS & ENEMY TYPE

 INSTRUCTIONS

 1. Download Cheat Engine 7.3

-2. COPY & PASTE THE CONTENTS OF NGS2 Spawn Mod - Chapter 1.CT IN NOTEPAD AND SAVE IT AS NGS2.CT
+2. COPY & PASTE THE CONTENTS OF NGS2SPAWNMODV02.CT IN NOTEPAD AND SAVE IT AS NGS2SPAWNMODV0.2CT

-2. Launch NGS2SpawnMod.CT WITH CHEAT ENGINE
+2. Launch Ninja Gaiden Sigma 2 WITH CHEAT ENGINE

 3. ATTACH CHEAT ENGINE TO NINJA GAIDEN SIGMA2.EXE (GAME HAS TO BE LAUNCHED FIRST)

-HOTKEYS (can manually enable them as well)

-1 = Increase Spawn

-2 = Modify Enemy Encounters

-3 = Reduce Enemy HP Half

-4 = Reduce Enemy HP Low

-5 = Reduce Enemy HP Very Low

-MY RECOMMENDATION IS TO ENABLE 1,2,3.
-IF YOU'RE SPAWNING A LOT OF ENEMIES, I WOULD USE OPTION 4 INSTEAD OF 3
+NOTE: ONLY ENABLE THE SPAWN AND ENEMY ENCOUNTER BASED ON THE CHAPTER YOU'RE PLAY AND DISABLE ALL THE OTHERS.
+THE GAME MIGHT CRASH/SOFTLOCK OTHERWISE

 HOW TO EDIT ENEMY TYPES AND ENEMY SPAWN AMOUNT

 ADJUSTING SPAWN AMOUNT

-Open "Chapter 1 Increase Spawn"
+Open "Chapter # Increase Spawn"

 Option 1: Comment out using // reset values from LINES 29-69